 Step #6: Meta descriptions

 The biggest mistake I see companies making with their meta description tag is that they stuff keywords in them.
 And although you should have keywords in your description, it should also read well.
 The more compelling your description is, the more likely people will click on your search result.

-Assuming you aren’t missing meta description tags or they aren’t duplicate… here are some guidelines for creating them:
+Assuming you aren’t missing meta description tags and they aren’t duplicate, here are some guidelines for creating them: